hackbg/fadroma/packages/client/client.spec.ts.md

 # Fadroma Client Spec

-## API connections and transactions:

-3. User interacts with contract by obtaining an instance of the appropriate `Client` subclass from the authorized `Agent`.

 ```typescript
 import * as Testing from '../../TESTING.ts.md'
 import assert, { ok, equal, deepEqual, throws, rejects } from 'assert'